threefoldtech/0-stor_v2/README.md

 Because the system is designed to prioritize recoverability over availability, writers will be rejected if the metadata storage is in the degraded state, that is, not all 4 stores are available and writeable.
+However, read operations are still possible with at least two stores available.
+Similarly, the 0-stor daemon can be started with a minimum of two stores available.

 A metadata store can be replaced by a new one, by removing the old one in the config and inserting the new one.
 The repair subsystem will take care of rebulding the data,